Rezouce/doctena-test/README.md

 To be able to run the applicxation, you'll first need to install the dependencies with `composer install`.

-Then you'll need to run the migration files with `php artisan migrate`.
+Then you'll need to run the migration files with `php artisan migrate` and to populate the database with `php artisan db:seed`.

 Finally, you'll need to launch a webserver, you can do so by using the command `php artisan serve`.